-Paris Teacher Beheaded After Showing Drawing Of Mohammed, Chechen Teen Suspect Shot And Killed By Police
+Paris Teacher Beheaded After Showing Drawing Of Muhammed, Chechen Teen Suspect Shot And Killed By Police

 “Samuel Paty embodied our Republic’s most noble asset: its schools.
 He was cowardly murdered by enemies of freedom.
 We will be united, firm and resolute,” Blanquer said.

-Later on Friday afternoon, the suspect was shot dead by police, near where the teacher’s body had been found.
+Later on Friday afternoon, the suspect was shot dead by police near where the teacher’s body had been found.
 Authorities have revealed no other information about the circumstances of the suspect’s death.

 Officials have said that the suspect is an 18-year-old Chechen man.